galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >    - *"Number of polishing iterations"*: `1`
 >    - *"Reduced contig assembly coverage"*: `Disable reduced coverage for initial disjointing assembly`
 >
->     The tool produces four datasets : consensus, assembly graph, graphical fragment assembly and assembly info
+>     The tool produces four datasets: consensus, assembly graph, graphical fragment assembly and assembly info {: .hands_on}

-{: .hands_on}

 > ### {% icon question %} Question
 >
-> 1. What do the different output datasets correspond to?
+> What are the different output datasets?
 >
 > > ### {% icon solution %} Solution
 > >
 > > - The first dataset (consensus) is a fasta file containing the final assembly (1461 contigs).
 You may notice that the result (contigs number) you obtained is sligthy different from the one presented here.
-This is due to the assembly algorithm.
+This is due to the Flye assembly algorithm which doesn't always give the eact same results.
 > > - The second and third dataset are assembly graph files.
 These graphs are used to represent the final assembly of a genome, they are based on reads and their overlap information.
 Some tools such as [Bandage](http://rrwick.github.io/Bandage/) allow to visualize the assembly graph.
 > > - The fourth dataset is a tabular file (assembly_info) containing extra information about contigs/scaffolds.
 > >
 > {: .solution}
 >
 {: .question}

+# Quality assessment

 ## Genome assembly metrics with **Fasta Statistics**